vip306/IDS-Module1-alt3-New/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:545fbadeea
 ## 2. Mutate and rank
-Now that we have calculated the murder rate for each state, we want to order our dataset by the size of the murder rate.
-We want to identify the states with the highest murder rate, so let us add a column `rank` that assigns scores to the states by descending values of `rate`.

 You can create several new columns in just one line of `mutate` code.

+In this exercise, you will add another column `rank` that ranks the states by their `rate` which you added in the previous exercise.

+You want to identify the states with the highest murder rate.
+So, add a column `rank` that assigns scores to the states by descending values of `rate`.
+Recall that `rank()` function assigns a rank of 1 to the lowest value.

 *** =instructions
-* Use the function `mutate` again to add a column `rate` with the per-100,000- murder rate (same as in previous exercise).
+* Use the function `mutate` again to add a column `rate` with the per-100,000- murder rate (same as in previous exercise)

-* Add a `rank` column which assigns 1 to the state with the highest murder rate, 2 to the state with the second-highest murder rate, and so on.
+* In the same command, add a `rank` column which assigns 1 to the state with the highest murder rate, 2 to the state with the second-highest murder rate, and so on
+* Use the `-` operator within the `rank()` function to rank in this order
+* Run `murders` in the console to see how the data frame has changed

 *** =hint
 Use the function `rank` and remember it ranks form lowest to highest by default.
 Use the `-` operator for descending order.